laravel-workflow/laravel-workflow.github.io/docs/configuration/microservices.md

 ],
 ```

-For consistency in the workflow database schema across services, designate only one microservice to publish and run the Workflow migrations.
+For consistency in the workflow database schema across services, designate only one microservice to publish and run the workflow migrations.

 Modify the workflow migrations to use the shared database connection: